Praxorium/documentation/donations.md

 ## Praxorium's Funding Model ##

 Praxorium was launched in 2019 as an experiment in creating and holding a space -- an ecosystem -- for harnessing collective intelligence to actively work on managing wicked social challenges.
-If (and when!) the experiment proves successful in terms of attracting sufficient community engagement and financial donations to assure Praxorium's ongoing viability and development, Praxorium will be formally constituted as a not-for-profit organisation.
+If (and when!) the experiment proves successful in terms of attracting sufficient community engagement and financial donations (approximately AUD $50,000 per year) to assure Praxorium's ongoing viability and development, Praxorium will be legally constituted as a not-for-profit organisation.

-In the meantime, Praxorium's founder will cover all costs of the Praxorium project as a gift to humanity.
-If you would like to support the project and help ensure its continuance, donations will be gratefully received via the founder's personal Patreon page [link].
+In the meantime, Praxorium's founder is covering all costs of the Praxorium project as a gift to humanity.
+If you would like to support the project and help ensure its continuance, donations will be gratefully received via the [founder's personal Patreon page](https://www.patreon.com/kyliestedmangomes).

 ## Donations as Unconditional Gifts ##